NVIDIA/spark-rapids-tools/core/docs/spark-profiling-tool.md

                                   (86400 seconds) and must be greater than 3 seconds.
 If it times out, it will report what it was able to process up until the timeout.
-  -w, --worker-info  <arg>        File path containing the system information of
-                                  a worker node.
-It is assumed that all workers are homogenous.
-It requires the AutoTuner to be enabled.
-Default is ./worker_info.yaml -h, --help                      Show help message
+  -h, --help                      Show help message

  trailing arguments: